josh0xA/Pantheon/README.md

 </p>

 ## About Pantheon
-Pantheon is a GUI application that allows users to display information regarding cameras in many different countries as well as a live-feed for non-protected cameras.
+Pantheon is a GUI application that allows users to display information regarding network cameras in various countries as well as a live-feed for non-protected cameras.
+Pantheon allows users to execute an <strong>Insecam</strong> crawler or Pantheon's <strong>Dork Query</strong> crawling algorithm.
+I will attempt to not be a small-minded security researcher and actually deploy efficient searching mechanisms theoretically, and actually applicable crawling algorithms by utilizing process threading; for both searching mechanisms.

 ## Installation
 1. ``git clone https://github.com/josh0xA/Pantheon.git``